Maintenance: Changing Front Rotors and Brake Pads

 Helpful notes:

-• This part might be a little tricky especially when the inside brake pad is always trying to pop out.
-I held the the pads together while I had someone else slip the caliper body on top of the pads
+• This stage of the process can be slightly challenging, especially since the inside brake pad tends to pop out.
+To tackle this, I held the pads together while having someone else position the caliper body atop the pads.

 Leave a Comment